umran/wt-nodejs-api/README.md

 ```bash
 npm run dev
 ```
 When `ETH_NETWORK=local` we run internally a script to deploy WT Index.
-You can define different connection options in `src/configuration.json`.
+It is not immediate, so you might experience some errors in a first few seconds.
+And that's the reason why it is not used in the same manner in tests.

 You can then visit [http://localhost:3000/docs/](http://localhost:3000/docs/) to interact with the live server.
 An [OAS](https://github.com/OAI/OpenAPI-Specification) description is published there.

+You cna tweak with the configuration in `src/config/`.

 ## Examples
 ### Get list of hotels